muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 When using the proxy integration, the API Gateway acts as a "passthrough" for the request, meaning that it forwards the entire request and its headers, query parameters, and body to the backend resource.
 Similarly, it returns the backend's response without any modifications, unless you configure additional processing through middleware or other configurations.

-When you are concerned about cold start overhead (and Provisioned concurrency is also considered) , or burst limit, consider API gateway service proxies.
+When you are concerned about cold start overhead (and Provisioned concurrency has already been considered) , or burst limit, consider API gateway service proxies.

 What you lose: